shahnishank/AirBnB_Ratings---Data_Modeling_and_Predictive_Analytics/README.md

 ---

 This README provides an overview of the project, highlighting key aspects such as business understanding, data preparation, modeling, and reflections on the project's outcomes and future directions.
-For more details, refer to the project documentation and source code.
+The source code includes detailed comments to explain the functionality of this project.